Funding opportunity

 Funding opportunity: Artificial intelligence hubs for real data and for scientific and engineering research

-Apply for funding for a research hub in either artificial intelligence (AI) for real data or AI for scientific and engineering research.
+Following an outline stage, successful applicants are invited to submit full proposals for a research hub in either artificial intelligence (AI) for Real Data or AI for Science.

 You must be based at a UK research organisation eligible for EPSRC funding.

-Up to 6 hubs will be created across 2 distinct areas:
+Up to six hubs will be created across two distinct areas:

 • AI for real data